9 things you should know before buying the Amazon Dash Wand

 There is no wake word

 Likewise, since this is powered by AAA batteries, there is no wake word.
-And unlike the Amazon Tap ($129.99 at Amazon.com), there probably isn't any reason to hope for the Dash Wand to be updated with a similar hands-free mode.
+And unlike the Amazon Tap, there probably isn't any reason to hope for the Dash Wand to be updated with a similar hands-free mode.

 It's magnetic